 Below the monitor, on the front panel of the control unit is a handpiece connector receptacle that interfaces with the handpiece cable.
 On the front right of the panel is an On/Off button and an emergency Stop button.
 When turned OFF via the On/Off button the system goes into a very low power standby mode unless the Main Power Switch is also turned to the OFF position by pressing the 'O' symbol.
-The front of the control unit also has two Universal Serial Bus (USB) ports: both ports may be used for the Ulthera® System Access Key.
+The front of the control unit also has two Universal Serial Bus (USB) ports: both ports may be used for the Ulthera® System Access Key or for an optional removable storage device ("thumb drive").